This site contains no information about the edibility or toxicity of mushrooms.

 convex to flat, often with a low, central, pointed knob and an incurved margin which is soon becoming depressed on disc centre and inner limb.
 The surface is smooth to fibrillose and bright orange to orange-yellow.
 The flesh is firm, thin and yellow.
 Gills

 cylindric or tapered to base.
 The surface is dry, smooth to minutely downy or somewhat scaly in age.
-The mushroom has no ring.
+The stem has no ring.
+Spore print

 on the First Nature Web site.